Naghmeh-Akhavan/Cluster-Cell-Migration-Model/README.md

 # Modeling of Collective Cell Migration

 This repository contains the code that describes the position of the border cell cluster during the migration through the *Drosophila Melanogaster* egg chamber.
-The details can be find on the paper *Chemotaxis of Drosophila Border Cells in Modulated by Tissue Geometry Through Dispersion of Chemoattractatns* by Alex George, Naghmeh Akhavan, Bradford E. Peercy, and Michelle Starz-Gaiano.
+The details can be found on the paper *Chemotaxis of Drosophila Border Cells in Modulated by Tissue Geometry Through Dispersion of Chemoattractatns* by Alex George, Naghmeh Akhavan, Bradford E. Peercy, and Michelle Starz-Gaiano.
 The code is written in MATLAB R2022a by Naghmeh Akhavan.

 ## Usage

-The parameter of the model can be set in `initial_setup.m` You may run `main.m` file through MATLAB.
-This code will to get following plots:
+The parameter(s) of the model can be set in `initial_setup.m` You may run `main.m` file through MATLAB.
+This code will produce following plots:
 - Figure 2B: Plot of the chemoattractant concentration gradient (Fitted model)
 - Figure 2C: Plot of the tracking cluster speed with experimental data
 - Figure 2F: Plot of cluster position with sensitivity analysis of the second intersection depth